spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

   ConfigMap or Secret to be deployed without appending a new version when the contents change, for example.

+* `strategy.spinnaker.io/use-source-capacity`

+  When set to `'true'` or `'false'`, this overrides the resources replicas size with the currently deployed resource size.
+This is supported for deployment, replicaset or stateful set.
+  This can be used to allow resizing a resource and maintaining the same number of replicas on subsequent manifest deployments.

 * `strategy.spinnaker.io/max-version-history`

   When set to a non-negative integer, this configures how many versions of a